-Why the horse racing scandal should be a wake-up call to Australia's cruellest animal industries.
+Why this horse racing scandal should be a wake-up call to Australia’s cruellest animal industries.

 It's time to consider the broader societal impact of industries that foster an acceptance of animal suffering.